Gsy00517/Trackers-for-VOT-toolkit/matlab_trackers/LADCF/README.md

 ## Preparation

-### This tracker is depend on MatConvNet, PDollar Toolbox, mtimesx and mexResize, which already have been included in external_libs folder.
+### This tracker depends on MatConvNet, PDollar Toolbox, mtimesx and mexResize, the latter two have been included in external_libs folder.

+#### Please download [MatConvNet](https://codeload.github.com/vlfeat/matconvnet/zip/master) and unzip it in external_libs/matconvnet/.

+#### Please download [PDollar Toolbox](https://codeload.github.com/pdollar/toolbox/zip/master) and unzip it in external_libs/pdollar_toolbox/.

 ### Pre-trained CNN models is also needed for test.